krupar101/sd_oblivion_remaster_scripts/README.md

 (Right-Click above link -> Save Link As -> Save it as whatever you like but ensure it ends with .desktop -> Double Click the file)

+WHEN APPLIED USING EITHER METHOD YOU CAN GO BACK TO GAMING MODE AND LAUNCH THE GAME.
+YOU ONLY NEED TO DO THIS ONCE - UNLESS THOSE SETTINGS ARE OVERWRITTEN BY A GAME UPDATE IN THE FUTURE

 # What does it do?

 1. Applies the optimized ini by P40L0X (https://www.nexusmods.com/oblivionremastered/mods/35)